VenkatReddy071/ResolveNow-Your-Platform-for-Online-Complaints/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License team VSSMS.